rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 !!!
 Tip

     To list or retrieve the contents of a backup, it is not necessary to mention the compression algorithm used when the backup was created.
-That is, a `tar tvf` is equivalent to `tar tvfj`, to read the contents, and a `tar xvf` is equivalent to `tar xvfj`, to extract.
+That is, a `tar tvf` is equivalent to `tar tvfj`, to read the contents.
+The compression type or algorithm **must** only be selected when creating a compressed backup.

 !!!
 Tip

-    Always check the contents of a backup.
+    You should always check and view the contents of the backup file before performing a restore operation.

 #### Check the integrity of a backup